Azure/Azure-Sentinel/DataConnectors/microsoft-sentinel-logstash-output-plugin/README.md

 - **key_names** – Array of strings, if you wish to send a subset of the columns to Log Analytics.
 - **plugin_flush_interval** – Number, 5 by default.
 Defines the maximal time difference (in seconds) between sending two messages to Log Analytics.
 - **retransmission_time** - Number, 10 by default.
 This will set the amount of time in seconds given for retransmitting messages once sending has failed.
 - **compress_data** - Boolean, false by default.
-The event data will be compressed before using the API.
-This ability is recommended to be used for a high throughput pipelines.
+When this field is true, the event data is compressed before using the API.
+Recommended for high throughput pipelines

 Security notice: We recommend not to implicitly state client_app_Id, client_app_secret, tenant_id, data_collection_endpoint, and dcr_immutable_id in your Logstash configuration for security reasons.
                  It is best to store this sensitive information in a Logstash KeyStore as described here- ['Get Started Logstash User'](<https://www.elastic.co/guide/en/elasticsearch/reference/current/get-started-logstash-user.html>) ['Secrets Keystore'](<https://www.elastic.co/guide/en/logstash/current/keystore.html>)